-5305 Advanced Experimental Design (Cross-listed as STA 5305)
+5305 Advanced Experimental Design

 Prerequisite(s): STA 5381 or consent of instructor.

 The course examines a variety of complex experimental designs that are available to researchers including split-plot factorial designs, confounded factorial designs, fractional factorial designs, incomplete block designs, and analysis of covariance.
 The designs are examined within the framework of the general linear model.
 Extensive use is made of computer software.